 If you wish to apply for credit then it is highly recommended that this is done at the time of application for admission.

-HELI is a registered Institute of Higher Education under the Tertiary Education Quality and Standards Act 2011 and the Graduate Diploma of eLearning is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).
+HELI is a registered Institute of Higher Education under the Tertiary Education Quality and Standards Act 2011.
+The Graduate Diploma of eLearning is accredited by the Tertiary Education Quality and Standards Agency (TEQSA).

-The Graduate Diploma of eLearning is also available to international students studying in Australia: CRICOS Course ID: TBA
+The Graduate Diploma of eLearning is available to international students studying in Australia: CRICOS Course ID: 110069H

 The Graduate Diploma of eLearning is recognised in the Australian Qualifications Framework